-There are four stages, synchronization, data push, data pull and idle, in TriM.
+There are four stages, synchronization, data push, data pull and idle, in the TriM data communication protocol.
 The first three are active while the last one is inactive.
-Within each active stage there are tasks associated with the servers and tasks associated with the clients.
+Within each stage there are tasks associated with the servers and tasks associated with the clients.
+These are discussed separately for each stage.

 Network initialization is accomplished when deploying a MANET.
-The network designer determines the length of each of the network stages according to the needs of the network and the characteristics of that particular deployment.
+The network designer determines the length of each of the network stages according to the needs of the network and the expected characteristics of that particular deployment.
 Network initialization involves a variety of parameters.
 Each node in the network (server and client) is initialized using the same parameter values.
-These values are static throughout the MANET deployment.
+These values remain the same throughout the MANET deployment, allowing synchronization during the lifetime of the network.
 The database maintained by the servers is assumed to be fully replicated.
-Each server and client independently monitors its location in the SC based on these common parameters and uses them for synchronization with other nodes.
+Each server and client independently monitors its location in the Service Cycle based on these common parameters and uses them for any necessary synchronization with other nodes.